mc-hw/0001-555-latches/README.md

 <img src="images/photorelation/54_mk2_soldermask_application.jpg" alt="Mark 2 solder mask application" style="width:300px;"/>
 <img src="images/photorelation/55_mk2_soldermask_application.jpg" alt="Mark 2 solder mask application" style="width:300px;"/>

 The F.Mask layer with 'No drill mark' option was used as a stencil. **For the future: Place printed side of the stencil up.
 2 hours could be too long (mask was hard even under the stencil).
 Use matt film.**

 <img src="images/photorelation/56_mk2_soldermask_application.jpg" alt="Mark 2 solder mask application" style="width:300px;"/>

-The solder mask was hardened using UV diode light (~2h).
+The solder mask was hardened using UV diode light (~2h), pressed with a glass dish, but the effect was far from expected, the dish is not perfectly flat (**For the future: try pressing with glass**).

 <img src="images/photorelation/57_mk2_soldermask_hardening.jpg" alt="Mark 2 solder mask hardening" style="width:300px;"/>

-The solder mask was removed from fields using Acetone (best so far).
+The solder mask was removed from fields using Acetone (best so far, Isopropanol also is promising).
 However, mask didn't get of fields where it was thickest.
 Fields were also covered with toner (**For the future: Place printed side of the stencil up.**) and was only partially removed.
 It was unfortunately not equally thick (**For the future: try pressing with glass**).

 <img src="images/photorelation/58_mk2_mask_fields_removal.jpg" alt="Mark 2 solder mask from fields removal" style="width:300px;"/>

 On the front side solder mask was applied using brush.
 The effect was much better than using plastic card.
 Although, the layer was too thick.
 It was also not equally thick.

 <img src="images/photorelation/59_mk2_front_mask_application.jpg" alt="Mark 2 front solder mask application" style="width:300px;"/>